2014 Kansas City Chiefs season: Eric Berry

 After complaining of chest pains in a week 12 loss to the Oakland Raiders, safety Eric Berry received an X-ray.
 Doctors discovered a mass in his chest which was believed to be lymphoma.
 He was placed on the Non-football illness list, ending his season.
 Immediately following the reports coming out, many NFL players and teams issued wishes to Berry, including division rivals the Oakland Raiders, San Diego Chargers, and Denver Broncos.
-On December 7, prior to a game against the Arizona Cardinals, many Cardinals players, coaches, and front office staff, wore shirts sold through the Chiefs website that said "Be Bold, Be Strong, Be Berry" with his name and jersey number on the back.
+On December 7, prior to a game against the Arizona Cardinals, many Cardinals players, coaches, and front office staff, wore shirts sold through the Chiefs website that said "Be Bold, Be Brave, Be Berry" with his name and jersey number on the back.
 The Cardinals also donated $10,000 to Berry's charity, The Eric Berry Foundation.
 On December 8, Berry was confirmed to have Hodgkin's lymphoma.
 His doctor, Dr. Christopher Flowers, a lymphoma specialist at Emory University Hospital in Atlanta, said of Berry's diagnosis, "This is a diagnosis that is very treatable and potentially curable with standard chemotherapy approaches.
 The goal of Mr. Berry's treatment is to cure his lymphoma and we are beginning that treatment now."
 Following the confirmation, Berry released a statement saying "I am truly thankful for all of the support from family, friends, coaches, teammates and the entire Chiefs kingdom.
 At first I was in shock with the diagnosis on Saturday and did not even want to miss a game, but I understand that right now I have to concentrate on a new opponent.
 I have great confidence in the doctors and the plan they are going to put in place for me to win this fight.
 I believe that I am in God’s hands and I have great peace in that.
 I know my coaches and teammates will hold things down here the rest of the season and until I am back running out of the tunnel at Arrowhead.
 I am so thankful and appreciative of being a part of this franchise and playing in front of the best fans in the NFL.
 I will be back!"